rfshelley/Documentation/smartapp-developers-guide/parent-child-smartapps.rst

     	lights.off()
     }

-To try it out, create the parent and child SmartApp with the code as shown above, and publish the parent SmartApp for yourself (you don't need to publish the child SmartApp, since it will be discovered by the parent and you don't want to install it individually from the marketplace).
+To try it out, create the parent and child SmartApp with the code as shown above, and publish the parent SmartApp for yourself (you don't need to publish the child SmartApp, since it will be discovered by the parent and you don't want to install it individually from the Marketplace).
-Then, go to the marketplace and install "Simple Lighting" in "My Apps".
+Then, go to the Marketplace and install "Simple Lighting" in "My Apps".
 You can then add multiple automations, with each automation being an instance of the child SmartApp ("Simple Automation").

 ----